mcculls5/Project-Showcase/Chat_Room/README.md

 # Chat Room

 ## Overview
-A server and client for the Boggle game.
+Server and clients for a simple chat room application.
 These were implemented in the C programming language using the Socket API to create TCP connections.
-The server pairs incoming clients for each two-player game session.
-Threading is used to allow many separate game instances to be played simultaneously.
+Participant-clients send messages to the server.
+Observer-clients associate with participant-clients via username to receive and display the appropriate messages.
+The server uses select(2) to manage many connections on multiple ports.

+## Skills & Experience Gained
+- Improved proficiency in the C programming language.
+- Experience using the socket(2) api.
+- Knowledge of networking concepts.

 ## Contents
 As this project is related to classwork, raw code must be omitted.